vanderhoornm/android-MythTV-Leanfront/README.md

 ### Bookmarks.

 Bookmarks in a recording or video can be stored in the android device or in the MythTV backend.
 In Settings, Playback you can select an option to store them locally.
-On versions of mythbackend before v32-Pre-658-g48557d32c2, video bookmarks are always stored locally.
+On versions of mythbackend before v32-Pre-658-g48557d32c2 or v31.0-73-g7bf1284867, video bookmarks are always stored locally.

 If local bookmarks are not selected:

 - Upon playback, if there is a local bookmark, it will be used.
 This can happen if you changed your local bookmarks setting after having already stored some local bookmarks.
 When exiting playback the bookmark will be stored on MythTV and the local bookmark erased.
-This can also happen if you upgrade your mythbackend to a version later than v32-Pre-658-g48557d32c2, the local video bookmarks will be used but will be cleared and set in MythTV from then on.
+This can also happen if you upgrade your mythbackend to a version from v32-Pre-658-g48557d32c2 or from v31.0-73-g7bf1284867, the local video bookmarks will be used but will be cleared and set in MythTV from then on.

 ## Live TV